William Bigge: Life

 He was the son of Thomas Bigge and became one of the Six Clerks in Chancery.
-Bigg's Estate Act of 1710 related to the estate of his paternal grandfather William Bigg(e), an attorney in Newcastle upon Tyne, and resulted in the estate going to his father.
+Bigg's Estate Act 1709 (8 Ann. c.
+23) related to the estate of his paternal grandfather William Bigg(e), an attorney in Newcastle upon Tyne, and resulted in the estate going to his father.

 Bigge owned the manor of Little Benton and was High Sheriff of Northumberland in 1750/1.
 He also by the late 1730s owned collieries, at Little Benton, Heddon-on-the-Wall, and East and West Heddon.

 In the early 1750s, Bigge acted as an agent for Charles Brandling, then a minor, making land purchases around Hunslet in Yorkshire.
 These were associated with the development of the Middleton Colliery.
 He was involved also in the construction of the Military Road, with its eastern end at Heddon-on-the-Wall.
 His brother Edward was a solicitor to the Commissioners for the construction.

 Bigge enlarged his house at Benton House and bought into Witton and Coldcoats.
 He died at Benton House on 30 June 1758.